 Getting your Australian Trip ready takes energy, and filtering through all the information from the internet can be time-consuming.
-There’s nothing that outweighs personal experience though, that’s where the biggest takeaway is; we learn from travel mistakes to tweak and fine-tune our future trips and help us travel better and smarter.
+There’s nothing that outweighs personal experience, though.
+That’s where the biggest takeaway is; we learn from travel mistakes to tweak and fine-tune our future trips and help us travel better and more thoughtfully.
+This Australia checklist is the outcome of 15 years of solo travel adventures in Australia.

 Travel Checklist for Australia

-Here is a travel planning checklist with things I go through every time before going to Australia.
+Here is a travel planning checklist that I always go through before going to Australia.
 Make yourself familiar before you go to the airport and jump onto the BIG country’s overseas flight.

 Passport and Tourist Visa for Australia

-Ensure you have the required documents and a tourist visa for Australia and your passport is valid for at least six months before departure.
-Check all your bookings are confirmed and you have digital copies of them safely stored in your phone or email box folder.
+Ensure you have the required documents and a tourist visa for Australia, and your passport is valid for at least six months before departure.
+Ensure all your bookings are confirmed, and digital copies are safely stored in your phone or email box folder.

 What things can you bring into Australia?

 Due to Quarantine regulations, you cannot bring a list of items and food into the country.
-Dairy and fresh products are a no-no, but also wooden souvenirs and more things are strictly forbidden.
+Dairy and fresh products are a no-no, but wooden souvenirs and other things are strictly forbidden.
 You will be asked to fill in a passenger card before landing.
 So be prepared, and you’d better say what you have inside your checked luggage to avoid an unpleasant surprise and fine.
+Here are all the things you cannot do in Australia.

 What to pack for your trip

 Australia is a tricky destination.
 Although many places offer the best conditions for enjoying your time outdoors, with plenty of sunshine and warm temps throughout the year, it can be unforgiving cold at night.
-Also, windy and rainy days are not unusual, especially in coastline location.
-So, it is wise to know to wear proper clothing when travelling around Australia.
+Also, windy and rainy days are not unusual, especially in coastline locations.
+So, it is wise to wear proper clothing when travelling around Australia.

 Long flights suck – be prepared.

 A trip to Australia means nearly 24 hours spent at airports and on planes.
-Proper information is critical to help get ready for the long haul flight, maximise your layovers and recover from jet lag in a short time.
+Accurate information is critical to help prepare for long-haul flights, optimise layovers with connecting flights, and recover quickly from jet lag.

 Don’t skimp on your safety.